Ole Miss vs. Baylor Sugar Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

+- Ole Miss' games this season have gone over 55 points five of 11 times.

-- Ole Miss and its opponents have combined to put up more than 55 points in five of 11 games this season.
+- Baylor's games have gone over 55 points in six of 13 chances this season.

 - The two teams combine to average 68.4 points per game, 13.4 more than the total in this contest.